 Skip to main content

 In the world of work, we all know we have to learn to compete.
 In an attempt to do so, many organizations invest in lectures, seminars, or coaching sessions that deliver an intense shot of learning.
-These kinds of initiatives struggle to motivate employees or translate into real, lasting change, and yet despite this ineffectiveness, many organizations invest again and again in more of the same.
-These are the just some of the challenges they face:
+These kinds of traditional learning initiatives struggle to motivate employees or translate into real, lasting change, and yet despite this ineffectiveness, many organizations invest again and again in more of the same.

 The Knowing-Doing Gap